"My first idea of movement, of the dance, certainly came from the rhythm of the waves." - Isadora Duncan

 Videos to Help you Learn the Foundations in Oriental Dance

-The future professional dancer can perfectly make an introduction to the oriental dance thanks to the dance classes online!
+The future professional dancer can perfectly make an introduction to the oriental dance thanks to the adult dance classes online!

 In our digital age, there are hundreds of websites which specialise in online dance classes, with numerous styles of oriental dance (Egyptian dance, Arabian dance, Indian dance).

 To become self-taught, belly dancers can look to experienced dancers who upload free educational videos to the Internet.

 To learn belly dance choreography, trust these expert YouTubers in the field:

 - Darina Konstantinova

 - Sparkly Belly

 - Alla Smyshlyaeva

 Always have a belly dance class in the diary by downloading a dance app for your phone!